bleengrue23/bots/README.md

 </p>
 </details>

-Once you have created your table, we have completed everything necessary for the task of building a queryable database repository of user data for making flight reservations.
-All you need to do is note the names you used for your table and key.
-Your table name will be used later in the creation of the Lambda function that will pass the user data into this database.
-Your primary key name will be used in the next section when we create our when we create the intent slots for our Lex chatbot.
+Once you have created your table, we have completed everything necessary for the task of building a queryable database repository of user data.
+We will need to keep track of our table name and primary key, as they will be used later in building our chat bot and Lambda functions.

 # Step 2: Create a Chatbot

-Now we need to create a user interface that will elicit our user data.
-To do this will we will create a Lex chatbot.
-The AWS Lex service will allow us to quickly create a user interface that we can use for both voice and text interactions with our users.
-What follows is intended to demonstrate how we can easily both pull information into a Lex chatbot (through an external API call), as well as push data out to DynamoDB.
+Our next step is to create the user interface that will interact with our users and collect the data for their reservation.
+To do this will we will use the AWS Lex chatbot service.
+This will allow us to quickly create a user interface that we can use for both voice and text interactions with our users.

+In designing this Lex chatbot, I have attempted to demonstrate the ease with which the Lex chatbot interface allows us to both pull information into a Lex chatbot (through an external API call), as well as push data out to DynamoDB.

-To get started with the creation of our Lex chatbot, select Lex from the services menu, then on the initial screen select the option to 'Create' under the main screen.
+To get started, select Lex from the services menu, then on the initial screen select the option to 'Create' under the main screen.

 On the "Create your bot" page, select the "custom bot" option at the top.
 To complete your initial bot creation you will need to: